CHTC/chtc-website-source/r-build.md

 Before compiling R, please take a moment to review our [R Jobs](http://chtc.cs.wisc.edu/r-jobs.shtml) guide to see what versions of R are currently available on the HTC.

-**To best understand the below information, users should already have an understanding of how to:**
+**To best understand the below information, you should already have an understanding of how to:**
   * navigate within directories
   * create/copy/move/delete files and directories